98iam/django/README.md

    - Access user-specific inventory data (the AI only shows products belonging to the current user)
    - Get detailed product information, inventory summaries, and sales analytics
    - Chat directly in the sidebar or expand to a full-page view
+   - Direct chat interface that opens immediately when clicking the chat icon

 3. **How It Works**:
    - The AI assistant has access to your inventory data in real-time